Preparation for Careers in Today’s Rapidly Changing Medical Environment

 What to Expect

-The PA program is within the College of Health Sciences which also includes the departments and programs in Physical Therapy, Genetic Counseling and Public Community and Global Health
+The PA Program is in the Department of Medical Science, in the College of Health Sciences which includes the departments of Physical Therapy, Public Health, and Genetic Counseling.

 Students are automatically considered for merit scholarships and graduate assistantships based on their academic records upon applying for admission to the program.
 More information.